 - Carry On: Work with the hair strands for every section to make sure of complete saturation.

-- Dye and Treat: Just follow all the instructions about your selected hair colorant as well as leave on for developing the drilled time before you rinse off and follow with the hydrating hair treatment.
+- Dye and Treat: Just follow all the instructions about your selected hair colorant as well as leave it on for developing the drilled time before you rinse off and follow with the hydrating hair treatment.

 If you want to get professional Balayage and Highlights services in CA, then Nadula is the best option for you!
 Contact us now for all your red hair with Balayage Highlights, Balayage Highlights short hair, and brown hair with Balayage Highlights requirements.
 Book your appointment by sending an email to email@example.com.